Redmi Note 12 Series Launch Date Set for October 27, Specifications Teased

 Redmi Note 12 series launch date has been officially confirmed by the Chinese smartphone brand.
 The Xiaomi sub-brand took to Weibo to confirm that the Note 12 series will launch in China on October 27.
 The line-up is said to include the vanilla Redmi Note 12, Note 12 Pro, and the Note 12 Pro+.
 Redmi has also confirmed some of the specifications of the Note 12 series.
 The new phones will be the first devices to be equipped with the recently launched MediaTek Dimensity 1080 SoC.

-The latest Note series from Redmi will be officially announced on October 27 in China, the company confirmed via a Weibo post.
+The latest Note series from Redmi will be officially announced on October 27 in China at 7:00pm local time (4:30pm IST), the company confirmed via a Weibo post.
 Apart from confirming the launch date, the company also gave out some specifications of the Redmi Note 12 Pro series via a bunch of posts on Weibo.

 In the first post, the Chinese manufacturer confirmed that the Redmi Note 12 Pro series will be equipped with the MediaTek Dimensity 1080 SoC that was launched recently.
 The chipset is said to offer improved battery life and performance on the smartphones.